···

 Close your eyes.
 Where are they?
 How do they carry themselves?

-If you want to go deeper with this kind of writing, having good questions can help.
+If you want to go deeper with this kind of writing, having good questions helps.
 There are more ways to use journaling for self-improvement that build on these same ideas.

 Journal Prompts That Actually Help